Dennis Agyekum

-Dennis Ohene Agyekum (born 1 July 1996 in Accra, Ghana) is a Ghanaian footballer who is attached to GD Resende in Portugal as of 2017.
+Dennis Ohene Agyekum (born 1 July 1996) is a Ghanaian footballer who is attached to GD Resende in Portugal as of 2017.

 Career

+Agyekum was born in Accra, Ghana.

 Dominican Republic

 Scoring two goals in the 53rd and 65th minutes to help San Cristóbal beat Delfines del Este 4–1 in the 2016 Liga Dominicana de Fútbol, Agyekum was handed the Player of the Week Award for his performances that round.

 International

 Back in 2012, the Ghanaian midfielder suffered an injury which would be detrimental to his career as it caused him to get dropped from the Ghana Under-17s.